Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Your Location is set to Change My Location

 Cone Health wants to help you get well and stay well.
 This section provides tools and information to achieve good health and maintain your well-being.

 Learn what community resources are available to help you get well and stay well.

 View health and wellness news you can use from Cone Health providers on

 Home > Patient & Family Resources > Health Library > Complete Blood Count (CBC)

 A complete blood count (CBC) gives important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells, and platelets.
-A CBC helps your doctor check any symptoms, such as weakness, fatigue, or bruising, you may have.
+A CBC helps your doctor check any symptoms that you may have, such as weakness, fatigue, or bruising.
 A CBC also helps him or her diagnose conditions, such as anemia, infection, and many other disorders.

 A CBC test usually includes: